alchimya/iOS-RestKit-Node-Express/README.md

 # Tests

-- Backend (see /spec/app): I developed some useful tests by using jasmine-node (https://github.com/mhevery/jasmine-node).
+- Back-end (see /spec/app): I developed some useful tests by using jasmine-node (https://github.com/mhevery/jasmine-node).
 You can execute tests by spec.command file or by executing the command jasmine-node file_name-spec.js

-- Frontend: TODO
+- Front-end: TODO